QuestNetwork/qd-social-ts/README.md

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 The Quest Network is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.

-It's not all qDesk though, qD Social is a protocol as well and if you are using [Quest OS](https://github.com/QuestNetwork/quest-os-js) in your applications, you can even use the underlying channels and data in your own application by booting with [Quest Social JS](https://github.com/QuestNetwork/quest-social-js).
+Use [Quest OS](https://github.com/QuestNetwork/quest-os-js) in your applications and you can use the underlying channels and data in your own application by booting with [Quest Social JS](https://github.com/QuestNetwork/quest-social-js).

 Check out other [Awesome Quest Network dApps](https://github.com/QuestNetwork/awesome/blob/master/README.md)!